-Strategic Communication Project (12%)
+Social Media Campaign Project (12%)

-Over the course of the semester, each student is expected to submit an individual project that is worth 60 pts, 12% of the total grade.
+Around the midterm, each student is expected to submit an individual project that is worth 60 pts, 12% of the total grade.

-This assignment, called "Strategic Communication Project" is meant to be an opportunity for you to apply what you have learned about social media to achieve an objective of your choice.
-This project is broken down into two parts.
+This assignment, called "Social Media Campaign Project" is meant to be an opportunity for you to apply what you have learned about social media to achieve an objective of your choice.
+More details will be released on Carmen.